What is Graphical Analysis?

 How to Understand what the tools are telling you?

-Often, the biggest challenge for Six Sigma teams to understand the graph and make conclusions.
+Often, the biggest challenge for Six Sigma teams is to understand the graph and make conclusions.
 In fact, it is difficult to understand the message from the graph right away.
-Six Sigma team has to take time to interpret the graphs.
+The Six Sigma team has to take time to interpret the graphs.

-Each graph provides different messages like trend, frequency, dispersion, and shape of the distribution.
+Each graph provides different messages like trend, frequency, dispersion, and distribution shape.

-Comments (4)
+Comments (6)